Little Wanganui: Settlement

-The area was occupied intermittently by Ngāi Tahu Māori, and later by European sealers in 1836 and gold miners in 1864.
 Organised settlement started in the 1870s, helped by a government settlement scheme.
 The wharf was at first a mooring pile in the middle of the river, replaced by a proper wharf about 500 m upstream from the river mouth around 1900 to allow for the loading of timber.
 A signal station was staffed to let boats know when the tide would allow them to enter.
 In the early 1900s there were monthly arrivals of supply ships from Westport, which would continue on to Karamea to load up on butter, timber, and flax.
 By the 1920s there were several sawmills in the area, serviced by a busy port.

 Before World War One families had begun to settle in the remote upriver areas of Wangapeka Valley and Blue Duck Creek.
 Wangapeka children walked to school in Little Wanganui, several miles away, until a schoolhouse was built in 1921.
 One of the first wirelesses in the area was installed at the school in 1928.
 In the 1930s, the Marris and Wollett sawmill began operating in the valley, but the population of Wangapeka gradually fell until the school closed in 1935.

 At Blue Duck Creek, children attended a Household School from 1917 until a schoolhouse was built.
 The road to Blue Duck Creek was narrow and frequently washed away by floods; an exceptionally large flood in 1922 destroyed a critical bridge connection with Little Wanganui, and settlers began to leave the area.
 The school closed in 1922.

 On 17 June 1929 the magnitude 7.3 Murchison earthquake struck the area, causing extensive slips and damage to buildings.
 A huge natural dam formed in the Little Wanganui gorge; this burst three months later, the flood of mud and boulders destroying 4 miles of road and numerous structures, but causing no loss of life.

 One consequence of the Murchison earthquake was the filling in of the river mouth with silt and gravel washed down from the mountains, making navigation increasingly hazardous.
 Shipping stopped in 1946, and in 1952 the port was closed and the wharf dismantled.
 The last shipping from Little Wanganui was in 1963–1964, when the flat-bottomed scow Kowai took three loads of rimu timber to Nelson.
 The Kowai was able to enter and leave the river on the spring tide, but on its third trip missed the tide and ended up on shore for weeks, which strained her timbers; she narrowly avoided sinking on the return trip to Golden Bay and never sailed again.